Ablus-Bang/FLB/README.md

 dataset_name： # dataset in Hugging face or local dataset path
 ```

-### CPU
-You can use CPU to do training, but we suggest to use GPU for faster training.

-### GPU support
-If you want to use GPU for training, we recommend NVIDIA RTX 30 series and above graphics cards with at least 8GB of video memory.
-Memory at least 16GB of RAM.

 ### For OS training config setting
-> For OS training, only support Macbook with newer than M2 chips. <br>
 > You must set **device_map** to **mlx**. <br>
 > You need to use specific dataset format for mlx training, please refer to **examples/datasets/mlx_datasets** <br>
 > You can only use models from [**mlx-community**](https://huggingface.co/mlx-community) in huggingface.
 Or you can conver your model to specific model structure by using function **convert** in **utils/mlx_utils.py**.